Mark Bloch (artist): Mail Art and Pre-Digital Networking

 Fricker and Bloch's bi-lingual "Phantastische Gebete Revisited," with its title referring to a famous dada tome translated as "Fantastic Prayers," stated, "1) An important function of the exhibitions and other group projects in the network is: to open channels to other human beings.
 2) After your exhibition is shown and the documentation sent, or after you have received such a documentation with a list of addresses, use the channels!
 3) Create person-to-person correspondence...
 4) You have your own unique energy which you can give to others through your work: visual audio, verbal, etc. 5) This energy is best used when it is exchanged for energy from another person with the same intentions.
-6) the power of the network is in the quality of the direct correspondence, not the quantity."
+6) The power of the network is in the quality of the direct correspondence, not the quantity."
 The manifesto concludes, "We have learned this from our own mistakes."

-Bloch participated in several "Tourism" mail art congresses of 1986 and attended the Neoist Festival of Plagiarism in Glasgow and other events in 1989 but felt that two events of that nature were enough so he decided to "boycott the 1992 congress year" as well as the "incongruous meetings year 1998," opting, instead, for a "year of decompression" in 2004 that was eventually manifested in lieu of Congress participation.
+Bloch participated in several "Tourism" mail art congresses of 1986 and attended the Neoist Festival of Plagiarism in Glasgow and other events in 1989 but felt that two events of that nature were enough so he decided to "boycott the 1992 congress year" as well as the "incongruous meetings year 1998," opting, instead, for a "year of decompression" in 2004 that was eventually manifested instead of Congress participation.

-Bloch's work both parodied and penetrated avant garde circles with his writings on Neoism, Stewart Home and the Festival of Plagiarism in Issue 28 of his zine Panmag, subtitled "The Last Word" in which he proposed a Word Strike which put forth the oft-repeated motto of that period, "Don’t say art unless you mean money."
-Bloch later pushed that emphasis in the Panscan area of the Echo Communication teleconferencing system.
+Bloch's work both parodied and penetrated avant garde circles with his writings on Neoism, Stewart Home and the Festival of Plagiarism in Issue 28 of his zine Panmag, subtitled "The Last Word" in which he proposed a Word Strike which put forth the oft-repeated motto of that period, "Don't say art unless you mean money."
+Bloch later pushed that emphasis in the Panscan area of the EchoNYC Communication teleconferencing system.

 Bloch is a vehement defender in online communities of the purity of the Fluxus generation that preceded him, insisting that his contemporaries are free to be influenced by what he calls the Fluxus "movement" (as opposed to those who see it as an open-ended "spirit" or "attitude") but should not call themselves or their work "Fluxus" directly.
 "Mark Bloch’s views on the current situation of Fluxus in the mail art network (as well as newer generation artists who call themselves Fluxus) can and do generate heated debate."
 Bloch calls the overuse of the word "Fluxus" by younger artists "misinformation" and a distortion of the historical record.

-Early cyber-migration and Ray Johnson research
+Early cyber-migration and Ray Johnson's research

-Since 1980, Bloch has published a zine called Panmag and tried to use it a in various ways to push back the boundaries of what art can be.
+Since 1980, Bloch has published a zine called Panmag and tried to use it in various ways to push back the boundaries of what art can be.
 Bloch "situates his practices within the new expanded field of publishing.
-As the editor of Panmag, he has combined both digital and traditional media in his periodical… He presents an interesting case for the… periodical to be considered as performance art," said scholars Marie Boivent and Stephen Perkins, citing "his expansion of the traditionally static nature of the periodical into a new role as an active physical agent."
+As the editor of Panmag, he has combined both digital and traditional media in his periodical...
+He presents an interesting case for the... periodical to be considered as performance art," said scholars Marie Boivent and Stephen Perkins, citing "his expansion of the traditionally static nature of the periodical into a new role as an active physical agent."